 Medicare Supplement Plan G Benefits

-Medicare Supplement Insurance Plan G offers extensive coverage — including 8 of the 9 available Medigap benefits.
+Medicare Supplement Insurance Plan G coverage is extensive — including 8 of the 9 available Medigap benefits.

 - Medicare Part A hospital coinsurance and hospital costs (up to 365 days after Original Medicare benefits are used up)